Beeching cuts: Background

-By 1961, losses were running at £300,000 a day; since nationalisation in 1948, 3000 mi of line had been closed, railway staff numbers had fallen 26% from 648,000 to 474,000 and the number of railway wagons had fallen 29% from 1,200,000 to 848,000.
+By 1961, losses were running at £300,000 a day, despite the fact that since nationalisation in 1948, 3000 mi of line had been closed, railway staff numbers had fallen 26% from 648,000 to 474,000, and the number of railway wagons had fallen 29% from 1,200,000 to 848,000.

 The Beeching reports

 The Reshaping of British Railways (Beeching I)

 The first Beeching report, titled The Reshaping of British Railways, was published on 27 March 1963.

 The report starts by quoting the brief provided by the Prime Minister, Harold Macmillan, from 1960: "First, the industry must be of a size and pattern suited to modern conditions and prospects.
 In particular, the railway system must be modelled to meet current needs, and the modernisation plan must be adapted to this new shape" and with the premise that the railways should be run as a profitable business.